robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 # ClientServices Library

 The `Arcor2.ClientSdk.ClientServices` is an ARCOR2 client library designed to be a complete business logic solution.
-In contrast to `Arcor2.ClientSdk.Communication`, this library fully holds the client state and offers wide range of helper methods.
+In contrast to `Arcor2.ClientSdk.Communication`, this library fully holds the client state and offers a wide range of helper methods.

 ## Basic Architecture

 The library is contrived as a tree of manager objects representing and managing some resource.
-The root element is the `Arcor2Session` class, which offers connection methods, general and utility RPCs, and also maintains collection of scenes, projects, object types, and packages.
+The root element is the `Arcor2Session` class, which offers connection methods, general and utility RPCs, and maintains a collection of scenes, projects, object types, and packages.
-Scene is then represented by `SceneManager` class and offers scene-related RPCs, and maintains collection of its action objects.
+Scene is then represented by the `SceneManager` class and offers scene-related RPCs, and maintains a collection of its action objects.
 A similar pattern continues until you get to the leaf elements.

 Sessions can not be reused.
 A new `Arcor2Session` instance must be initialized for each session.
 ```